-ACTS LEADING TO SUSPENSION OF A LICENSE AND IN VIOLATION OF THE DENTAL PRACTICE ACT from many sources, including dental professionals, healthcare providers, insurance companies, law enforcement agencies, and patients.
+Unit [22].
+Complaints originate from many sources, including dental professionals, healthcare providers, insurance companies, law enforcement agencies, and patients.
 Complaint intake specialists route these to the appropriate section; for example, an allegation of an unsafe or unsanitary office condition is routed to the inspection section, whereby Board enforcement inspectors may be sent out and are authorized to issue citations and fines.
 In addition to Board enforcement action, other law enforcement or regulatory agencies are involved when indicated [1].
-Dental professionals placed on probation status by the Board for violations of the Act are monitored by the Enforcement Program's probation section.
-The Board's Enforcement Unit may be contacted at (916) 274-6326.
-Violations of the Act by hygienists are handled by the Hygiene Board's Complaint Unit, which operates in a similar manner and can be contacted at (866) 810-9899 or by email at DHBCEnforcement@dca.ca.gov.
+Dental professionals placed on probation status by the Board for violations of the Act are monitored by the Enforcement Program's Probation Unit.
+The Board's Enforcement Unit may be contacted by phone at (916) 263-2300 or by e-mail at DentalBoardComplaints@dca.ca,gov. Violations of the Act by hygienists are handled by the Hygiene Board's Complaint Unit, which operates in a similar manner and can be contacted at (866) 810-9899 or by email at DHBCEnforcement@dca.ca.gov [20].